JoshAtticus/ID/README.md

-# SCEAID
+# JoshAtticusID
-Quick account system for SCEA
+One account for everything JoshAtticus